deeponion/deeponion/doc/build-osx.md

 #### Install dependencies using Homebrew

         brew install autoconf automake libtool boost miniupnpc openssl pkg-config protobuf qt

-Note: After you have installed the dependencies, you should check that the Homebrew installed version of OpenSSL is the one available for compilation.
-You can check this by typing

-        openssl version

-into Terminal.
-You should see OpenSSL 1.0.1f 6 Jan 2014.

-If not, you can ensure that the Homebrew OpenSSL is correctly linked by running

-        brew link openssl --force

-Rerunning "openssl version" should now return the correct version.
-If it doesn't, make sure `/usr/local/bin` comes before `/usr/bin` in your PATH.

 #### Installing berkeley-db4 using Homebrew